 Tip #4: Ongoing Training and Security Awareness

-There is no single tool that can reduce security risk and safeguard your customers' payment card data as much as providing your employees with the education necessary to identify and thwart social engineering attacks.
+There is no single tool that can reduce security risk and safeguard your customers' payment card data as effectively as providing your employees with the necessary education to identify and thwart social engineering attacks.

-For more information on how CimTrak can fit into your organization and help meet 50+ PCI v4.0 controls, download the solution brief below or speak to one of our security specialists.
+To explore how CimTrak fits within your environment, download the solution brief below or speak to one of our security specialists.

 Tags: